ladsantos/ATES-Code/README.md

 # The ATES code

+> **Notice**: This is Leonardo dos Santos's fork of the ATES Code.
+It contains a few changes compared to the original code by Andrea Caldiroli.

 UPDATE 22/09/23

 A new version of ATES (v2.0) is now available.
 The main updates to version 1.0 include: